Finance

 Should I use a real estate agent to find a rental in Toronto?

-The development frenzy in major urban centres like Toronto and Vancouver means that hundreds — if not thousands — of rental properties are listed on the market every week.
-But with fewer renters upgrading into homeownership, the supply of rental housing in major cities is tightening.
-In today’s market, speed is the name of the game.
+The development frenzy in major urban centers like Toronto and Vancouver means that hundreds — if not thousands — of rental properties are listed on the market every week.
+But with few renters upgrading into homeownership, the supply of rental housing in major cities is tightening.

-Many prospective renters wonder: do you pay a Realtor to find a rental?
+Do you pay a realtor to find a rental?

 Another bonus: they’ll be your chauffeur.

-Sound too good to be true, right?
-Before you pick up the phone to call up an agent, there are a few drawbacks to note.
+The benefits of having a real estate agent help you find a rental might sound too good to be true, but before you pick up the phone to call one up, there are a few drawbacks to note.

 An oft-repeated claim is that they can help you because they have the expertise to suss out sketchy lease agreements.
 That may be true, but in many instances, there’s a conflict of interest baked right into the agent-tenant relationship — which could put your best interests at risk.

-It’s called multiple representation, and it’s not allowed unless the landlord and future tenant sign an agreement consenting to the arrangement, according to the Real Estate Council of Ontario, the provincial regulatory agency.
+It’s called multiple representation, and it’s not allowed unless the landlord and future tenant sign an agreement consenting to the arrangement, according to the Real Estate Council of Ontario (RECO), the provincial regulatory agency.

 Another drawback: given the competitive nature of the rental market in big cities, agents are less likely to take on clients who are still in school, who have less than the ideal credit ratings and anyone looking for cheaper housing.